How to make money as a real estate agent: A guide

 Before you try and sell off your first property, read this complete guide.Find real estate side hustles

-If you find yourself drawn to the world of homes and properties, a career as a real estate agent could be for you.
-But how can you become a real estate agent?
-Unlike other property-related jobs, such as architecture and interior design, you don’t need a college degree for it in the US.
-This is a good thing since you can become one anytime you’re ready.
+So, how can you become a real estate agent?
+Unlike other property-related careers, such as architecture and interior design, you don’t need a college degree for it.
+This is a good thing since you can become one anytime as long as you’re at least 18 years old.

 Average annual income